SamiiShabuse/Open_Source_CRM_Tool/docs/dev_journal.md

 psql -U your_username -d your_database

 Right now trying to use the venv but it's amazing to see how changing the entire folder name is literally causing problems for it right now.
 I just got an error saying that because I changed the project to opensource_crm the venv doesn't work anymore.

+Just figured out in the venv environment it doesn't automatically update the requirements.txt...
+Just made reflect on how I literally didn't know pip freeze was a command that I could've ran back at BlackRock... (most embarassing Week of my life).

+But cool thing just found about is python-decouple !
+New cool import instead of using a yaml config file.

+I'm actually super amazed on how django works.
+With what we defined with the health check and how it connected and made a url at the top I'm literally amazed at what just happened, I was able to get a json output.